 Kittens are born with a nervous system that is not fully developed, and birth defects may not become apparent until they begin to walk.
 In some cases, evidence of an inherited disorder may not be seen until the cat has reached adulthood, even though the defect has been present since birth.

-Birth defects of the nervous system are categorized according to the primary region of the nervous system affected: forebrain, cerebellum, spinal cord, peripheral nerve and muscle disorders, or multifocal disorders that include signs of more than one area.
+Birth defects of the nervous system are categorized according to the primary region of the nervous system affected: forebrain, cerebellum, brain stem, spinal cord, peripheral nerve and muscle disorders, or multifocal disorders that include signs of more than one area.
 Many of these inherited disorders are rare or breed-specific, or both.
 A few of the more common disorders of each area are described below.

-Neuropathy of hereditary hyperchylomicronemia (hyperlipidemia) is an inherited disorder that causes peripheral nerve damage in cats.
+Neuropathy of hereditary hyperchylomicronemia (hyperlipidemia) is an inherited disorder that causes body-wide peripheral nerve damage in cats.
 Signs do not develop until the kitten is at least 8 months of age.
 This condition causes granules of fat to be deposited within nerves, and some studies show that the signs can be controlled by a low-fat diet.